nelifs/rest-api-test/README.md

 # REST API on GO
-test project to learn go
+simple project to learn go